Fallbrook, California: Geography

-Climate and vegetation
+Climate

 Fallbrook has an average year-round temperature of 64 degrees.
 Due to the prevailing ocean breezes, the humidity is relatively low and constant.

-The average daytime high in Fallbrook is 76 degrees, although in the summer, temperatures sometimes exceed 90 degrees.
+The average daytime high in Fallbrook is 75˚F, although in the summer, temperatures sometimes exceed 90 degrees.
 Most of the area is frost-free; during the coldest periods the average nighttime temperature is about 43 degrees.
 Due to its proximity to the ocean, days often start with early morning fog; afternoons can be breezy.

 Annual rainfall is roughly 14 in and comes mostly between November and April.
 Rainfall is higher in the surrounding hills, up to 20 in.
 The area is ideal for avocados, strawberries, tomatoes and many other sub-tropical fruits, vegetables, and flowers.